jdcloudcom/en/documentation/Hyper-Converged-IDC/Edge-Physical-Computing-Service/Introduction/Features.md

 # Features

-**Resource Display**

-   The Console displays device resources purchased by customers and shows basic device information, on-shelf cabinet, etc..

-   The Console also displays Public IP and bandwidth resources purchased by customers, shows IP Address information and shares bandwidth information.
+**Specification Selection**

+Apply online for subscribing the standard server package meeting a variety of business scenarios, and support the customization of flexible packages and the user-defined selection of parameters including CPU, memory and hard disk according to customer needs

-**Resource Monitoring**
+**Resource Management**

-  Customers can view real-time traffic of purchased bandwidth.

-  The system provides traffic data search within 1 hour, 6 hours, 12 hours, 24 hours and 90 days.

-**On-line Application**

-   Support on-line application submission of DevOps Service by customers on line.

-   Track ticket application process in real time and learn processing process.

-**DevOps Service**
+Customers can view the specifications and configuration information of devices leased, device statuses, locations where they are added, etc.

+Support online subscription and subscription cancellation, alter leased devices, and manage devices.

+**Security Operation and Maintenance**

 Provide basic DevOps Service to help customers start up and restart the device, and provide other services.

+Support customers to submit service application and fault repair application online, and to follow up the operation and maintenance status in real time.